 The London Borough of Hounslow is committed to protecting and respecting your privacy.
 Through this Privacy Notice we have sought to be as transparent as possible and fully explain how your personal data is held and processed.

-If you have any questions about this privacy notice or any concerns about how we process your data, please contact the pollution team at email@example.com.
+If you have any questions about this privacy notice or any concerns about how we process your personal data, please contact the Licensing Team on 0208 583 4711 or email firstname.lastname@example.org.
 The privacy notice will continue to be monitored and updated.
 You are advised to check this page from time to time.

 - Email address

-We also receive personal information indirectly, in the following scenarios:
+We may also request or receive personal information indirectly, from the following organisations:

 The lawful basis we rely on for processing this information is